 Most cases of hearing loss develop gradually.
 Because of this, the symptoms are often difficult to recognise.
-The first step in the treatment of hearing impairment is to realise that there is a problem, and that it can often take time to accept that you suffer from hearing loss.
+The first step in the treatment of a hearing loss is to realise that there is a problem.

-If you experience difficulties in hearing someone calling to you from behind or from another room, difficulties in communicating in a small group of people, for example at meetings, or feel that people are mumbling to you, it may be some of the symptoms of a hearing loss.
+If you experience difficulties in hearing someone calling to you from behind or from another room, have difficulties in hearing women’s and children’s voices, have difficulties in communicating in a small group of people, for example at meetings or feel that people are mumbling to you, it may be some of the symptoms of a hearing loss.

 If other people tell you that you do not hear well in different situations, this may also be a sign of a hearing loss.

 If you suspect that you have a hearing loss or others tell you that you are not hearing well, the best advice is to get your hearing tested by a hearing professional.
 A professional hearing test can determine if you have a hearing loss.

 Treating hearing loss improves both your hearing and your quality of life.

 Don’t leave your hearing loss untreated.
 An untreated hearing loss has a series of negative consequences.
 Besides not being able to hear, people with an untreated hearing loss also often experience a series of negative social, mental and physical consequences because of their hearing loss.